About Colored Gemstones

 Citrine is a yellow or golden variety of the quartz family.
 Naturally colored citrine is a very light yellow and are very rare.
 Most citrine is actually light colored amethyst or smoky quartz that has been heated to bring out a rich yellow color.
 This heat treatment is completely stable and accepted in the jewelry industry.
 Natural color citrine is mined in many different countries including Brazil, Madagascar and the United States.

-Opal is different from most of the colored gemstones in the T&H Collection and not technically considered a mineral because it is primarily made up of anywhere between 3% and 30% water.
-Opals are extremely fragile because of this water content and those with higher water content also have a higher chance of breaking.
+Opal is different from most of the colored gemstones in the T&H Collection as it is not "technically" considered a mineral because it is primarily made up of anywhere between 3% and 30% water.
+Opals are extremely fragile because of this water content and those with higher water content also have a higher chance of breaking, meaning that a little extra care must be taken if you choose to wear a vintage opal ring!
 Most opals have what’s called "play of color", referring to the rainbow of colors that flash when an opal catches the light.
 This play of color occurs because of the way the silica spheres are stacked in an orderly fashion on top of each other.
-97% of the world's opal supply comes from Australia, but they are also found in the United States, South America and Eastern Europe, among others.
+97% of the world's opal supply comes from Australia, but they are also found in the United States, South America and Eastern Europe, among other places.

 Turquoise means “Turkish Stone” because it entered Europe via a trade route through Turkey.
 It is an opaque stone that is bluish-green and commonly includes spots or veins of the host rock material called "matrix."
 Turquoise that does not contain any matrix is highly prized and can be extremely valuable.
 Turquoise is relatively soft and can scratch easily.
 It’s also porous and can be discolored by oils from skin or lotions.
 Because it is porous, it is often treated with fillers like wax or resin to fill fissures and to stabilize the color.
 Turquoise is one of the oldest documented minerals to date.
 Ancient Egyptians, the Aztecs, Persian and Mesopotamian societies, and even ancient China all mined and used turquoise for adornment.
 There are many mines for turquoise in the United States, with Arizona being the most important producer.
 The most famous mine in Arizona is the Sleeping Beauty mine in Globe, AZ.
 However, the finest and most highly prized turquoise is Persian turquoise with an intense blue “robins egg” color that is free of any matrix.